 Web applications play an essential role in business operations.
 These software applications are accessed through a web browser and don’t need to be downloaded.
 They provide functionality through a URL so companies can engage with customers, automate processes and improve efficiency.
 With web application development, most businesses want to first understand how significant their investment in the technology will need to be.
 The answer can differ depending on many factors.

 In 2023, the cost of web application development is determined by things like the size and complexity of the application, any refinements and/or constraints, and hosting and maintenance costs.

 Start with the basics: how to determine size and complexity.

-To determine the size and complexity of your application we need to first define what it’s going to do.
+To determine the size and complexity of your web application, we need to first define what it’s going to do.
 The specifications for modern software are often defined by ‘user stories’.
-These user stories are a simple way to describe discrete functionalities your application should provide, from an end-user perspective, and are often used by developers to define and estimate the effort required to build an application.
+These user stories are a simple way to describe discrete functionalities your application should provide, from an end-user perspective.
+They are often used by developers to define and estimate the effort required for web application development.